h3x4g0ns/enkaboard/README.md

 Check [KMK](https://github.com/KMKfw/kmk_firmware/blob/master/docs/en/Getting_Started.md) for and installation guide on how to flash firmware.
 Custom 3d printed files are also availible in the repo.

+BOM is included in repo below to buy all the parts.